surebert/docker-rtf-to-html/README.md

 ```

 ## Example call from CURL in PHP
-This assumes that the docker image was deployed to localhost on port 9020 and that you are in the test directory of this project where there are two files: one named logo.png and another named styles.css.
+You could use any language that supports http request.
+This assumes that the docker image was deployed to localhost on port 9022 and that you are in the test directory of this project where there are two files: one named logo.png and another named styles.css.
 You can simply run the example.php file in the test directory of this project or use the code below.

 ```php
 <?php